 Located in Mammoth Cave National Park, Mammoth Cave is the longest known cave system in the world.
 To date, more than 365 miles of passages have been explored, surveyed, and mapped, but more of the cave remains undiscovered.
 Subterranean geologic features include stalactites, stalagmites, helictites, travertine dams, and several types of gypsum formations.
 Mammoth Cave National Park attracts over two million annual visitors.

 Cape Hatteras Lighthouse

 Village of Buxton on the Outer Banks of North Carolina

-Usually listed as having a height of 208 feet, recent measurements have been revised to 210.01 feet above Mean Sea Level and 198.49 feet above the separation from its old foundation to the top of the spire.
-The focal height of the light is 192.20 feet and Cape Hatteras Lighthouse continues to stand as the tallest brick lighthouse in the United States.
+Though the lighthouse is often listed as having a height of 208 feet, recent measurements have been revised to 210.01 feet above mean sea level and 198.49 feet above the separation from its old foundation to the top of the spire.
+The focal height of the light is 192.2 feet.
+With these lofty numbers, Cape Hatteras Lighthouse is the tallest brick lighthouse in the United States.

 Highest Point East of the Mississippi

 Mount Mitchell in Mount Mitchell State Park